My Health: A Perfect Storm of SuckCATEGORY / words AUTHOR / Fox DATE / December 3, 2016

 I sent my MRIs to The Chiari Institute.
 (A Chairi Malformation is when the back of your brain slides out of the hole at the back of the skull and gets everything squooshed.)
 They wrote back and said I was a candidate for corrective surgery.
 They did not take any insurance aside from Medicare.
 So, I applied for Disability to get Medicare so I could finally fix my health.

 While waiting for Disability, I brought a print-out of a brain MRI to a neuro-opthalmologist.
 He drew a line across the opening at the back of the skull (the foramen magnum )to prove to me that I was wrong and that I do not have a Chiari Malformation.
-In doing so, he proved that I DO have tonsillar herniation of the brain, but then countered that and said that it’s too small a herniation to cause the symptoms I’ve got. (he’s wrong, the degree of herniation doesn’t matter, only how much it prevents the flow of cerebrospinal fluid, and I’ve still not been able to get those tests performed, but I’ve been trying for over 10 years now) He then went on to tell me that I’ve gone crosseyed as an adult because of “emotional issues”.
+In doing so, he indicated that I DO have tonsillar herniation of the brain, but then countered that and said that it’s too small a herniation to cause the symptoms I’ve got. (he’s wrong, the degree of herniation doesn’t matter, only how much it prevents the flow of cerebrospinal fluid, and I’ve still not been able to get those tests performed.)
+He then went on to tell me that I’ve gone crosseyed as an adult because of “emotional issues”.
 (This is what it’s like being a woman with a hard to diagnose condition.)

 Age 33 to Nowish:

-After being tested for it repeatedly, I finally did contract Lyme Disease while living with my aunt in New Jersey.
-Yup, on top of everything else.
-I saw the bullseye rash and thought, “oh no, Lyme Disease!” and then dismissed it as my being alarmist and hypochondriacal, because I’d internalized everyone else’s disbelief of my completely legitimate health issues.
-Then the Lyme Disease fully blossomed and made every symptom I’d ever had flare, and I was a complete mess.
-My worst symptom was a perpetual headache at the back of my head, a pressure that was only made bearable by laying flat on my back.
+Living with my aunt in New Jersey, I was infected with some saw the bullseye rash and thought, “oh no, Lyme Disease!” and then dismissed it as my being alarmist and hypochondriacal, because I’d internalized everyone else’s disbelief of my completely legitimate health issues.
+Shortly after, a sickness fully blossomed and made every symptom I’d ever had flare, and I was a complete mess.
+My worst symptom was new; a perpetual headache at the back of my head, a pressure that was only made bearable by laying flat on my back.
 I was literally bedridden for some time.
 I couldn’t be upright for more than fifteen minutes.
-Antibiotics improved my condition almost immediately, but the pressure at the back of my head has remained ever since, waxing and waning based on external factors like stress and weather and having a constant feed of antibiotics.
+Antibiotics improved my condition almost immediately, but the pressure at the back of my head remained ever since, waxing and waning based on external factors like stress and weather and having a constant feed of antibiotics.

 The weeks of being trapped laying down finally inspired me to start using an eye-patch, which initially was only so I could watch movies while laying on my side, but soon realized it dealt with the double vision much better.